Please make sure you are following the latest advice on self-isolation.

 - keep in touch weekly with your line manager - either by email or telephone

-- You are expected to be continually available for work during your normal working hours and may be contacted to attend work at different times or undertake alternative duties at short notice.
-If you are asked to start your duties or alternative duties, you will receive normal contractual pay regardless of the duties undertaken up to your normal contracted hours.
+- you're expected to be continually available for work during your normal working hours and may be contacted to attend work at different times or undertake alternative duties at short notice - if you're asked to start your duties or alternative duties, you'll receive normal contractual pay regardless of the duties undertaken up to your normal contracted hours

 - if your contact details or next of kin details change then tell your line manager

-- Keep looking at our guidance on this website, and for government advice on gov.uk and NHS.uk.
+- keep looking at our guidance and government advice on gov.uk and NHS.uk

-- If you are not well during this period then tell your line manager.
-Please make sure that you do look after yourself – there’s lots of information to help you elsewhere on our wellbeing pages.
+- if you're not well during this period then tell your line manager - please make sure that you do look after yourself – there's lots of information to help you elsewhere on our wellbeing pages

 Employees with childcare responsibilities

 We know that the government decision to close school will provide a challenge for many employees.
 Line managers will work with employees to consider flexible working arrangements, including working from home, adapting working patterns to care for children or dependants or taking time off to enable support for our employees.
 Please see the HR advice for managers attached to this page for further details.

 Interim changes to the flexi time scheme

-To enable colleagues to respond by working more flexibly, there will be changes to our flexi time scheme which will remain in place until we deem it necessary to cease or alter such arrangements as the situation evolves.
+To enable colleagues to respond by working more flexibly, there'll be changes to our flexi time scheme which will remain in place until we deem it necessary to cease or alter such arrangements as the situation evolves.

 This change is to allow us to continue to deliver and support its priority services and to enable colleagues to balance personal and work commitments during this challenging time.